Find Trade Colleges

 • Robotics Technician

-There were about 13,800 jobs for Robotics Technician in 2016 (in the United States).
+In the United States, there were 13,800 jobs for Robotics Technician in 2016.
 New jobs are being produced at a rate of 3.6% which is below the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Robotics Technician by 2026.
-The BLS estimates 1,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.

 undefined